vdourson2/dark-kitchen/README.md

 We follow The trello to manage the task, we are creating one branch per features, it's a little bit tricky.
 I'm personnaly sick of css, When it's not a file directory problem, it's because of of the normalize... (thousands lines of normalize).

+### end of the day 3 report :

+**The big merge day** !!!

+We all merged our features branchs on dev to see what happens :

+ - just some adjustement for the scripts, globally all the back-end work perfectly
+ - some struggles with the merging of some scss files, but ''as usual''.

 to be continued...